 - Now proceed with your recording on the app.

 Is Rode Wireless Go iPhone user-friendly?

-Considering how Apple iPhones no longer come with a jack for earphones anymore, most iPhone users already have the lightning to headphone jack adaptor.
+Considering how Apple iPhones no longer come with a jack for earphones, most iPhone users already have the lightning-to-headphone jack adaptor.
 In that regard, Rode Wireless Go works great with iPhone, but you will need to spend a bit extra to make it work.